Unique Environment

 Read more

-This area is the essential link transferring new therapeutic strategies to the clinic.
-Far too often, promising substances fail in later clinical development.
+This platform represents the essential link for the transfer of new therapeutic strategies into the clinic.
+Far too often, promising compounds fail in later clinical development.
 The lack of meaningful preclinical models is an important reason for this low success rate.
-The aim of Research Area 3 is therefore to develop new models enhancing the clinical success of a drug identified in basic research by better predicting the response in patients.
+The aim of Technology Platform 3 is therefore to develop new tumor models that can be used to better predict the clinical success of a compound identified in basic research in patients.

-Thus, Research area 3 Preclinical Models focuses on the development and application of patient-derived tumor models (PDX), new techniques for cultivating tumor cells in three-dimensional structures (organoid cultures) and the use of relevant genetically defined mouse models.
+Technology Platform 3 focuses primarily on the development and application of patient- derived tumor models (PDX), new techniques for cultivating tumor cells in three- dimensional structures (organoid cultures), and the use of relevant genetically defined mouse models.
+The close interaction with the biobank of the University Center for Tumor Diseases (UCT) enables early research on the effects to be expected in patients and to obtain decisive indications for further development.

 Read more

-The goal of Research Area 4 is to develop new therapeutic approaches and to advance them to the development of new drugs.
-The extensive chemical, pharmaceutical and structural biology expertise at the Goethe University in Frankfurt enables the development and optimization of new drug candidates against validated target structures.
-At the Georg-Speyer-Haus and at the Paul Ehrlich Institute, innovative “biologicals” and cell therapeutics are being developed for which there are certified production areas at the Institute of Transfusion Medicine.
+The goal of the Technology Platform 4 is to develop new therapeutic approaches and to advance them to the development of new drugs.
+The extensive chemical, pharmaceutical and structural biology expertise at Goethe University in Frankfurt makes it possible to develop and optimize new drug candidates against validated target structures; innovative “biologicals” and cell therapeutics are developed at Georg-Speyer-Haus and the Paul- Ehrlich-Institut in Langen, for which certified production areas are available at the Institute of Transfusion Medicine.

-The Goethe University Frankfurt has also been one of the academic sites of the Global Structural Genomics Consortium (SGC) since 2017, a public-private partnership aiming to accelerate drug development by exploiting previously untapped resources.
-The FCI will closely cooperate with SGC Site Frankfurt in drug development.
+Since 2017, Goethe University Frankfurt has also been one of the academic sites of the global Structural Genomics Consortium (SGC), a public-private open science partnership with the aim of accelerating drug development by exploiting previously untapped resources.
+The FCI will collaborate closely on drug discovery with the SGC site in Frankfurt, which has libraries of compounds for potential new applications as well as highly selective inhibitors.

 Read more

-The integration of clinical trials into FCI is essential both as an end point of drug development and as a starting point for research on response and resistance mechanisms.
-The aim is to initiate such studies in close cooperation with the University Cancer Center (UCT).
-UCT Frankfurt has been continuously working on the development of a comprehensive clinical research unit, which will be fully available to the FCI.
-The practical implementation of early translational studies at the FCI site is guaranteed.
+The integration of clinical trials into the FCI is essential as an endpoint for drug development and a starting point for the investigation of response and resistance mechanisms.
+The goal is to initiate such studies in close collaboration with the University Center for Tumor Diseases (UCT).
+The UCT Frankfurt has continuously worked on the expansion of a comprehensive clinical research unit, which will be fully available to the FCI.
+This ensures the practical implementation of early translational studies at the FCI site.

-Of particular importance to the FCI are the clinician scientists in Research Area 5 Clinical Trials, which are organized in multicenter study groups for therapy optimisation.
-They assist the FCI project groups with questions of clinical relevance and cover a broad spectrum of indications.
+Of particular importance for the FCI are also the clinical scientists of the Technology Platform 5 Clinical Translation and Biobank, who are organized in multicenter study groups for therapy optimization.
+They assist the FCI project groups with questions of clinical relevance and cover a broad spectrum of indications (gastric, rectal, breast and lung carcinomas, brain tumors, acute lymphoid and myeloid leukemias, multiple myelomas, lymphomas).

 Read more